SyedM-dev/crib/README.md

             3. One for Warnings/errors and inlay hints etc. (stuff that adds virtual text to the editor)
             4. One for fromatting and stuff like that. (stuff that edits the buffer text)
 - [ ] Add snippets from wherever i get them. (like luasnip or vsnip)
+- [ ] Add this thing where select at end of screen scrolls down. (and vice versa)
+    - Can be acheived by updating `main.cc` to send drag events to the selected editor instead of just under cursor.
+    - Then a drag event above or below will scroll the selected editor.
 - [ ] Add support for virtual cursor where edits apply at all the places.
 - [ ] Add alt + click to set multiple cursors.
 - [ ] Add search / replace along with search / virtual cursors are searched pos.